sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/05-Publishing.md

 run `publish`.

-The `publishLocal` action is used to publish your project to your Ivy local file respository, which is usually located at `~/.ivy2/local/`.
+The `publishLocal` action is used to publish your project to your Ivy local file repository, which is usually located at `~/.ivy2/local/`.
 You can then use this project from other projects on the same machine.

 ### Define the repository